doginthehat/ls-filebrowser/README.md

 _I'm guessing someone will eventually want to do this_

-It's straight forward enough - though it currently needs tweaking some core files which is far from ideal (see below).
+It's straight forward enough.
+There used to be a restriction that forced tweaking to LS core but this has now been removed.
+All you need to do is:

 In a custom module, you'll need to hook into a couple of events as follow: